 Classic Mixing Glass

 The traditional design is a simple, slightly tapered glass, akin to a pint glass but sometimes heftier to withstand the pressure of stirring and shaking.
 Often doubling as one half of a Boston Shaker, the Classic Mixing Glass is an iconic representation of simple, functional bar equipment.
 (Morgenthaler, 2014)

 Pros: Cheap and functional, does double-duty as part of the Boston Shaker

-Cons: The tapered base and lighter weight make them slightly less stable when stirring; Aesthetically “plain”.
+Cons: The tapered base and lighter weight makes them slightly less stable when stirring; Aesthetically “plain”.

-A blanket term for several styles of mixing glass originally popularized by Japanese bartenders.
-Usually straight-sided, fairly wide and heavily weighted and featuring a beaker-style pour spout.
+A blanket term for several styles of mixing glass originally popularised by Japanese bartenders.
+Usually straight sided, fairly wide and heavily weighted and featuring a beaker-style pour spout.

 The standard width throughout allows easy, graceful movement of the bar spoon while the additional weight means they are more stable on the bar counter.
 The iconic design is the Yarai, featuring a distinctive diamond pattern cut into the glass.
 Several other styles are however available ranging from various sizes and glass patterns to seamless construction and, more recently, even stainless-steel versions to avoid breakage.